 - They will generate documentation from the source code and publish it to a webpage.
 It’s sometimes called continuous deployment.

 Imagine a virtual machine, which will be run just to build your code.
 You are responsible for specifying the environment, e.g., which operating system to use, what tools to install to run the code, what version of dependency libraries to use, etc. It’s up to you what things you want to automate.
 All commands which you can put into the command line, you can also put into the automation script.

 Also, a very common thing to do is to build (and test) your code in multiple environments.
 One CI will make your library in Windows 10 with PlatformIO; another will use the Arduino toolchain under Linux.
 In the case of Arduino, you can also produce binaries for several different hardware platforms to make sure the library builds fine on Arduino Uno, Mega, or Leonardo.
 If the build process fails for any of the platforms, you’ll get an e-mail on failure, and you’ll need to fix your code to be compatible or drop support for the hardware platform.
 Either way, without the CI, you most likely wouldn’t know that your library doesn’t work on Leonardo, because you manually test only on Uno.

 Today I will explain basic principles on Travis CI.
-This tool is free for all open-source projects.
+This tool was in the past free for all open-source projects.
 There are other CI solutions, e.g., Bamboo from Atlassian, or Jenkins.
 Also, GitLab provides its own CI, and recently GitHub introduced GitHub Actions.
 Most of the tools work very similarly.
 Once you get the gist for Travis, you’ll understand the rest.

 Travis CI works with GitHub only.
 If you host your code someplace else, check the alternative solutions.
 Adding support for Travis CI into our repository is very easy.
 First, go to their webpage and sign up with your GitHub account.
 Travis will also ask you for authorization to access your repositories, just follow the guide.